Do Germans go out with foreigners? Does intercultural dating in Germany exist at all? Learn about German cross cultural relationships in this article.

 5. What about language differences in an intercultural relationship?

 For some couples, this might be a thing and others will have no language issues at all.
-Language barriers can make a relationship a bit challenging though.
+Speaking with my own personal experiences, language barriers can make a relationship a bit challenging though.

 We can pull off sarcasm or banter well in our native languages, which is very hard to come naturally in a second or third language.